Decimalish

 Not positive

-Thrown when a positive number was expected in an argument or property but not received.
-For instance, the exponent in pow() must be a positive integer.
+Thrown when a non-negative number was expected in an argument or property but not received.
+For instance, the exponent in pow() must be a non-negative integer.

 "NOT_MODE"